dioconnoi/FundamentalAnalysis/README.md

 ```

 Afterwards you can compare the numbers between companies or plot them to see posible growth/decline.
 Next to that, by using one of the analysis functions, you can quickly see most of the important metrics. (i.e. `ratio_analysis(ratios, symbol)`)

+## Broken functions
+These functions are unfortunately broken.
+Please visit [Ranaroussi's yFinance](https://github.com/ranaroussi/yfinance) for working fundamentals functions.
+Pull requests to fix these functions are also much appreciated.
+- `balance_sheet()`
+   - Scrapes data from the Financials > Balance Sheet page and orders it in a DataFrame.
+- `income_statement()`
+   - Scrapes data from the Financials > Income Statement page and orders it in a DataFrame.
+- `cashflows()`
+   - Scrapes data from the Financials > Cash Flows page and orders it in a DataFrame.
+- `balance_sheet_analysis()`
+   - Uses data from `balance_sheet()` to create several graphs that show the trend over time.
+- `income_statement_analysis()`
+   - Uses data from `income_statement()` to create several graphs that show the trend over time.
+- `cashflow_analysis()`
+   - Uses data from `cashflows()` to create several graphs that show the trend over time.